trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 end
 G-->O["Executable"]
 ```
+This blog is getting to finish till Syntax Analysis.

 **How do you get to an AST**
 Below diagram is based on [Vaidehi Joshi's](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff) awesome post on ASTs: